 There are a few different options for bagging both Maungautatari and Puketea.
 Maungautatari is the only official peak on our list, but unless you climb its trig, you need to go to Puketea’s summit as well to get the views.

 One option is the 5-6 hour traverse of the mountain, from Hicks Rd to Tari Rd, or vice versa.
-You will need to arrange transport for this option – some of the accommodation providers listed at the Maungatautari Trust accommodation may be able to offer some transport.
+You will need to arrange transport for this option – some of the accommodation providers listed at the Sanctuary Mountain Maungatautari may be able to offer some transport.

 If you prefer to do return trip, you can park at the end of Hicks Road, and take the signposted track up the northern slopes of the mountain.
 The last section of the track is boardwalked to avoid the mud.
 If you wanted, you could continue on past Maungatautari’s summit to the lower Puketea, and then return the way you came.